vinceiannelli/bridge-crosser/README.md

 # bridge-crosser

-## 𓀠 The most intense BRIDGE-CROSSING SURVIVAL GAME you will ever PLAY!
+## 𓀠 The most intense BRIDGE-CROSSING SURVIVAL GAME you will ever PLAY! 𓀠

 ### Play Bridge Crosser